Donbei Eating Comparison: "So Different! The true nature of the differences between Hokkaido, Eastern Japan and Western Japan!|Domingo

 どん兵衛

-There is also a difference in the condiments.
-The Hokkaido version has no condiments, but the East Japan version has "shichimi (red pepper)" and the West Japan version has "shichimi (Japanese pepper)".
+There is also a difference in the condiments included.
+The Hokkaido version has no condiments, but the eastern Japan version has "red pepper shichimi" and the western Japan version has "Japanese pepper shichimi".
 For those of us in Hokkaido, it is surprising that other Donbei products come with condiments.

 So how does the taste actually differ?
 Let's start with the "Kitsune Udon.
 After pouring hot water into the bowl and waiting for 5 minutes, it was time to eat!